XiuwenZ/TechArtNYC/README.md

 # TechArtNYC
-It is a collaborated project.
-My responsibility was to create the team page and partner pages.
+It is a collaborated project with two other peers at a web development fellowship.
+With the mock client requirements, our group created this website to display the offerings of the organization.